LeonardoSaavedra-07/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-This repository will contain all the activities or documents related to the artificial intelligence class for the 7th semester of the biomedical engineering program at UANL
+This repository will contain all the activities or documents related to the artificial intelligence class for the 7th semester of the biomedical engineering program at UANL.
 By Leonardo Saavedra de León - 2093442